 Happy October!
 It’s the month of spooky faces, pumpkin carving and… balloons!
-Balloons you say?
+Pumpkin balloons you say?
 Absolutely.

-Before grabbing that knife and getting pumpkin guts all over the house, try making a set of jack-o-lantern balloons for the porch.
-They are bright, fun and way less work than pumpkin carving will be.
-I learned a good lesson last year –
+Before grabbing that knife and getting pumpkin guts all over the house, try making a set of jack-o-lantern pumpkin balloons for the porch.
+They are bright, fun and WAY less work than pumpkin carving will be.

 Not much makes kids happier than balloons – and you can trust me, I spend a lot of time around both kids and balloons!!!

-To make the jack-o-lantern balloons you will need:
+To make the jack-o-lantern pumpkin balloons you will need:

 - Black contact paper, grab it at a local box store or order right here